akxen/dispatch-api-docs/website/docs/case-studies/price-volatility/price-volatility.md

 Understanding the relationship between demand and dispatch prices is particularly important as it can help exposit underlying dynamics relating to changes in the system's state.
-The NEMDE API is used to investigate this relationship by incrementally augmenting the Demand Forecast (DF) parameter for each dispatch interval and observing the resulting dispatch price.
+The Dispatch API is used to investigate this relationship by incrementally augmenting the Demand Forecast (DF) parameter for each dispatch interval and observing the resulting dispatch price.
 The DF parameter corresponds to the amount by which demand is expected to change over a dispatch interval.
 For example, a value of 10 MW denotes that demand is expected to be 10 MW higher at the end of a dispatch interval relative to the start of the interval.

 Scenarios are constructed by varying the DF parameter from -500MW to 500MW at 25 MW incremenets for each interval from 5.10pm to 7.00pm, with the results shown in Figure 2.
 Each dispatch interval is represented by a column comprised of rectangles.
 Each rectangle represents a demand forecast scenario, with the colour of the rectangle denoting the price observed for the scenario - lighter colours correspond to higher prices.
 These columns illustrate the relationship between demand and dispatch prices for each interval.